Skip to Main Content

 Preparing for the Major

-Students contemplating the Philosophy and Religious Studies major are invited to consult with the Director of Undergraduate Studies.
+Students contemplating the Philosophy and Religious Studies major are invited to consult with the Directors of Undergraduate Studies of Philosophy and Religious Studies.
 The Undergraduate Student Services Officer in Building 70 can also field questions regarding the declaration procedure within the department.